Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 Within Workspaces, there are three types of permissions:
 - **Owner** – By default the person who created the workspace or project is set as the owner.
 Only the owner can change permissions of members within the workspace/project.
 They can also remove members from the workspace or project.
-- **Members** – with this level of permission, you can create, edit and share anything with the workspace or project, but you can’t add new members or delete the workspace/project.
+- **Contributor** – with this level of permission, you can create, edit, delete and share anything with the workspace or project, but you can’t add new members or delete the workspace/project.
 - **Viewers** – can only view and share items from within a workspace or project.